We seek meaning. We seek certainty. We seek explanations. Meeseeks purpose.

 People want to make sense of the world on almost every level of experience.
 David Eagleman, in his book “Incognito: The Secret Lives of The Brain,” said, “Instead of reality being passively recorded by the brain, it is actively constructed by it.”
 This construction is our sense-making ability.

 Looking through the scientific lens is a way of making sense of the universe.
 Naive psychology students who observe other people to pin-point their personalities is another example.
 Us telling others why we did something in the past and explaining it retroactively is also sense-making.
 Relying on astrology to explain negative life events is sense-making.
+Sense-making is particularly prominent in justifying and explaining uncontrollable bad events.
+People use spirituality, religion, cosmic powers, karma, etc. to reconcile negative events that make no sense to them.
 Even reading is sense-making.
 Viktor Frankl, in his book Man’s Search For Meaning, wrote – “Those who have a ‘why’ to live, can bear with almost any ‘how’.”

 In a previous article, I wrote about how humans recognize patterns.
 In this article, we’ll focus on a broader, subjective aspect of being human that tries to apply patterns to our experiences: Sense-making and meaning-making.